Jobs in Cyber Security: The Good, the Bad, and the Ugly

-As hacks and data breaches continue to dominate headlines, it comes as no surprise that cyber security experts are among the most sought-after professionals.
-With very good pay, job security, and the allure of fighting on the front lines of cyber-warfare, the information security industry can seem nothing short of glamorous.
+As hacks and data breaches continue to dominate headlines, it comes as no surprise that cyber security degree programs are so popular.
+With the allure of fighting on the front lines of cyber-warfare, the information security industry can seem nothing short of glamorous.

 So what’s the catch?
 While cybercrime is very real, the prospective thrills surrounding the prevention of newsworthy data breaches are often overshadowed by reality.
 As with other jobs, work in the information security industry can be demanding, stressful, and routine.

-Ultimately, when making any major career choice, it's essential to start with realistic expectations.
-To help, we’ll review the realities of jobs in Cyber Security: the good, the bad, and the ugly surrounding what can be a highly-rewarding career.
+Ultimately, when making any major choice, it's essential to start with realistic expectations.
+To help, we’ll review the realities of jobs in Cyber Security: the good, the bad, and the ugly.

 Cyber Security Salary, Growth, Demand, and the Power of Choice

 Technological advances have made protecting systems against hackers, spyware, and viruses vitally important.
-Virtually every type of organization has confidential information stored on computer networks—professionals are needed to keep this vast amount of information safe.
+Virtually every type of organization has confidential information stored on computer networks—and cyber security professionals work to keep this vast amount of information safe.
 As the Internet grows, so does cybercrime.

 Through mass media, cyber security jobs are often romanticized.
 While high-stake threats do occur, the daily tasks of these professionals are typically less exciting.
 Job responsibilities may include: